Consensys/doc.web3signer/docs/Reference/API/json-rpc.md

 ## `eth_sign`

 Calculates an Ethereum specific signature using `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))."`

 Adds a prefix to the message that makes the calculated signature recognizable as an Ethereum specific signature.
-This prevents misuse where a malicious DApp signs arbitrary data (for example a transaction) and uses the signature to impersonate the victim.
+This prevents malicious dapps from signing arbitrary data (for example, a transaction) and using the signature to impersonate the victim.

 ### Parameters

-`DATA` : 20-byte account address
+`DATA` - 20-byte account address

-`DATA` : data string to sign
+`DATA` - Data string to sign

 ### Returns

-`DATA` : Signature
+`DATA` - Signature

-:::info

 <!--tabs-->